 5. When do milk teeth start erupting?

 Eruption of milk teeth can start any time between the age of 3 months to 18 months.
 Yes, sometimes the child might have delayed teething.
-If there is no teeth till the age of 18 months then best is to visit a pedodontist.
+If there is no teeth till the age of 18 months then the best is to visit a pedodontist.

 The child should get all the 20 teeth by the age of 3 years.